OSMamba: Omnidirectional Spectral Mamba with Dual-Domain Prior Generator for Exposure Correction: Introduction

 Furthermore, to better restore the lost details, we leverage the powerful generation capabilities of diffusion models~\cite{xia2023diffir} and design a Dual-Domain Prior Generator (DDPG).
 As illustrated in Figure~\ref{fig:contribution}~(b), DDPG aggregates spatial and frequency domain information from the input image as the condition, while using sampled noise as the starting point, to generate a degradation-free prior that contains correct information about severely degraded regions.
 Figure~\ref{fig:contrast} demonstrates our method's superiority over previous state-of-the-art approaches in correction quality.

 To summarize, our contributions are three-fold: \begin{itemize} \item We propose a novel exposure correction method OSMamba, which introduces Mamba with an Omnidirectional Spectral Scanning mechanism to effectively model comprehensive long-range dependencies within amplitude and phase spectra, leading to superior illumination correction and structure recovery.
-To the best of our knowledge, this is the first attempt to introduce the state space model into the exposure correction task.

 \item We develop a Dual-Domain Prior Generator that learns from well-exposed images to generate a degradation-free diffusion prior containing correct information about severely degraded regions for better detail restoration.